adeckmyn/maps/README.md

   * Because of this segmentation by ISO code (and, often parallel, by admin-0 level), some countries now have much less islands.
 For instance, map(region="France") now only shows metropolitan France and one or two remote islands.
 To add all overseas territories and departments, you can use region=sov.expand("France"),  which creates a list of all countries under French sovereignty.
   * The new 'world' database has a higher resolution than before and looks much smoother.
 In fact, for some applications it may now suffice rather than needing to import worldHires.

-- map() now has default resolution=0 if fill==TRUE.
-This eliminates little errors in the polygons that resulted from thinning the boundaries in two different directions.

 - Most functions now use perl-style regular expressions internally, rather than the default style.
-This gives more flexibility
+This gives more flexibility.

 ##ADDITIONS